 Four Rivers Charter School

-The first of two large buildings, this 7200 sf. structure comprises the middle school facilities of Four Rivers Charter School in Greenfield, Massachusetts.
-It is located on a magnifiicent farm site with the original 1700's farmhouse serving as the office building, and nestled among a stand of massive oak trees.
-The entire project was nothing short of a miracle, with groundbreaking on May 26th and classes starting only 15 weeks later on September 2nd--the day after Labor day!
+This 7,200 sf. structure comprises the middle school facilities of Four Rivers Charter School in Greenfield, Massachusetts.
+It is located on a magnificent farm site with the original 1700’s farmhouse serving as the office building, and nestled among a stand of massive oak trees.
+The entire project was nothing short of a miracle, with groundbreaking on May 26th and classes starting only 15 weeks later on September 2nd – the day after Labor day!
 The Geobarn shell went up in under eight weeks, often working in tandem with up to 15 other trades on the same site.